-- Chronic urinary retention in elderly women is uncommon, particularly compared to agematched men; however, it can be challenging for the treating physician. - History, including medication and gynecological history, physical exam, and investigations are crucial to determine reversible etiologies. - For those with no or mild consequences, conservative measures and medical management should be attempted prior to catheterization. - Intermittent self-catheterization is preferred over indwelling, and suprapubic is preferred over urethral indwelling catheters.
+- Chronic urinary retention in elderly women is uncommon, particularly compared to age-matched men; however, it can be challenging to treat. - History, including medication and gynecological history, physical exam, and investigations are crucial to determine reversible etiologies. - For those with no or mild consequences, conservative measures and medical management should be attempted prior to catheterization. - Intermittent self-catheterization is preferred over indwelling, and suprapubic is preferred over urethral indwelling catheters.